 The present document does not impose any restrictions on the location of applications.
-All applications are uniquely identified by application identifiers that are obtained from $EF{DIR}$ .
+All applications are uniquely identified by application identifiers that are obtained from EF{DIR} .
 These application identifiers are used to select the application.

-$EF{DIR}$ , $EF{PL}$ and $EF{ICCID}$ are all mandatory and reside directly under the Master File.
-See clause 13 of the present document for details.
+EF{DIR}, EF{PL} and EF{ICCID} are all mandatory and reside directly under the Master File.
+See clause 13 for details.

-$DF{TELECOM}$ is optional.
-If present it resides under the MF and use the reserved FID '7F 10'. $DF{TELECOM}$ contains application independent information.
+DF{TELECOM} is optional.
+If present it resides under the MF and use the reserved FID '7F 10'.
+DF{TELECOM} contains application independent information.